Photon emission by vortex particles accelerated in a linac: Model

 Here, $N_{\parallel}$ is a normalization constant (App. \ref{app:longinudinal_norm}), $\mathcal{E}_{\text{cl}}(t)$, $S_{\text{cl}}(z, t)$, $z_{\text{cl}}(t)$ are the classical energy, action, and the mean trajectory of a charged particle accelerating along the $z$-axis (cf. Ref.\cite{LandauLifshitz2}).
 Here,

 is a classical force acting on a particle.
-For an electron $F_0 = - |F_0| >0$.
+For an electron $F_0 = - |F_0| <0$.
 The parameter $\sigma$ is the coherence length (or simply length) of the electron packet along the z axis in the laboratory reference frame.
 We set the time instant for the particle entering the electric field region to be $t = 0$.
+The accuracy of the solution \eqref{eq:state_longitudinal} is analyzed in App. \ref{app:accuracy} in detail.